arozhkov/jimi-robot/README.md

 __Before you begin:__ although the code is a mess, the application is stable and does what it is supposed to do.
 I'm currently working on improvements.

 1. Download latest version of [Jimi](http://bit.ly/TnY4NS).
 The archive contains all needed dependences except Weblogic/JBoss client jars.
 1. Unzip archive somewhere on your server.
+We are going to refer to this place as `JIMI_HOME`.
-1. Copy `jimi/config/jimi.yaml.example` into `jimi/config/jimi.yaml` and modify it according to your needs.
+1. Copy `JIMI_HOME/config/jimi.yaml.example` into `JIMI_HOME/config/jimi.yaml` and modify it according to your needs.

 If you plan to work with Weblogic or JBoss servers you have to follow these [additional steps](https://github.com/arozhkov/jimi-robot/wiki/Weblogic-JBoss).